Single session therapy · North County San Diego

 Yes.
 Two-person sessions are 110 minutes ($600) or 3 hours ($900).
 The other person needs to consent, and they'll be part of the 15-minute consultation call as well.

 Both.
-We see Single Session clients in person at our Carlsbad, Encinitas, and Vista offices, and by secure video anywhere in California.
+We see Single Session clients in person at our Carlsbad office and by secure video anywhere in California.
+They will eventually be offered at our Encinitas and Vista offices.

 It happens.
 If it's clear partway through that one session isn't enough, or something surfaces that calls for ongoing care, the psychologist will say so and talk with you about next steps.

 Not currently.
 Single Session Consultation is available to adults 18 and older.
-For younger clients, please see our child and adolescent therapy and Insight Sessions options.
+For younger clients, please see our child therapy, teen therapy, and Insight Sessions options.

 One good conversation can move a lot.

-If a Single Session Consultation sounds like the right fit for what you're carrying, the first step is a free 15-minute call with our care coordinator.
-We'll confirm fit, recommend a session length, and match you with the right psychologist.
-If it turns out a different format would serve you better, we'll tell you that honestly.
+If a single session sounds like the right fit for what you're carrying, the first step is a free 15-minute call.
+We'll confirm fit, recommend a session length, and schedule the session.
+If a different format would serve you better, we'll tell you that honestly.

 Call